What Are Packaged Units and Why Are They Good for Commercial HVAC?

-Commercial HVAC systems use the same principles of operation as residential systems—but they are similar in few other ways.
-Commercial air conditioners and heaters are larger, modular, and differently configured, and for this reason they require commercial specialists to install, repair, and maintain them.
+Commercial HVAC systems use the same principles of operation as residential systems—but that’s the extent of their similarities.
+Commercial air conditioners and heaters are larger, modular, and configured differently.
+For these reasons, they require commercial specialists to install, repair, and maintain them.

 One of the common types of commercial HVAC systems rarely seen in homes is the packaged unit.
-These are the great workhorses for keeping businesses cooled and heated.
-If you are looking for commercial HVAC services in Delaware, whether to install a new system or to service a current one, chances are high that you are dealing with a packaged unit.
-Make sure you contact a contractor with the right experience: Quality Air Heating and Air Conditioning offers extensive commercial services that will help keep your work place comfortable.
+These units are powerful, easily keeping businesses cooled and heated.
+If you are looking for commercial HVAC services in Delaware, (whether you want to get a new system installed or a current one serviced,) chances are high that you are dealing with a packaged unit.
+Make sure you contact a contractor with the right experience: Quality Air Heating and Air Conditioning offers extensive commercial services that will help keep your workplace comfortable.

 The packaged HVAC system or the “all-in-one” system contains all the necessary components for heating and/or cooling inside a single cabinet.
-This is different from the “split” system that you see for most homes and some businesses, which have an outdoor cabinet (called the condenser in an air conditioning system) and a separate indoor cabinet hooked to the ductwork.
-The packaged unit contains the same components as a split system: two sets of coils, fans, blowers, motors, condensate drainage, and refrigerant.
-Packaged units can come either as air conditioners or heat pumps.
+This is different from the “split” system that you see in most homes and some businesses, which have an outdoor cabinet (called the condenser in an air conditioning system) and a separate indoor cabinet hooked to the ductwork.
+The packaged unit contains the same components as a split system: two sets of coils, fans, blowers, motors, condensate drainage, and refrigerant; and can come either as an air conditioner or as a heat pump.

 What Are the Advantages of Packaged Units for Businesses?

-Make Sure You Only Hire Specialists in Commercial HVAC in Delaware
+Make Sure You Only Hire Commercial HVAC Specialists in Delaware

 The comfort of your business is something you should never take lightly: it means better productivity for your employees and happier customers/clients/tenants.
 You would never want someone inexperienced at his or her job to handle the crucial work necessary to install or care for your business’ HVAC system, so call our experienced team at Quality Air Heating and Air Conditioning.
 We have a NATE-certified staff ready to assist you.